Rosalind Franklin University of Medicine and Science Nurse Anesthetist Program

 An average nurse anesthetist salary in Illinois

-Illinois CRNA salaries are about the same as the U.S. average with an annual mean wage of $164,790.
+Illinois CRNA salaries are higher than the U.S. average with an annual mean wage of $199,660.

 An average annual nurse anesthetist salary in the US is $181,040 (according to the Bureau of Labor Statistics 2019 study).